 3.16 Paving, Landscape, Improvement Completion and Clean Up Agreement.

 Prior to receiving Permit Set Approval the Applicant shall execute the Paving, Landscape, Improvement Completion and Clean-Up Agreement and pay the appropriate collateral.
-The HOC shall determine when this agreement is necessary.
 The HOC may consider cash or a letter of credit for the collateral.

 The collateral shall be administered as follows:

-The collateral shall be placed in an account in the name of the HOC, which shall be controlled solely by the HOC
+The collateral shall be placed in an account in the name of the HOC, which shall be controlled solely by the HOC.

-No countersignature by the Applicant will be required for the HOC to draw on funds held in the account at such time that a default has occurred and notice of default has been provided
+No countersignature by the Applicant will be required for the HOC to draw on funds held in the account at such time that a default has occurred and notice of default has been provided.

-The collateral shall be refunded as the HOC determines that the work has been completed per the Certificate of Approval
+The collateral shall be refunded as the HOC determines that the work has been completed per the Certificate of Approval.

 The collateral consists of: